jalagar/animated-art-engine/README.md

 }
 ```

-Now instead of just running `make all` which will most likely error, you will need to edit `all.py`.
+Now instead of just running `make all` which will most likely error, you can genereate only 1k editions at a time.
+You will need to edit `all.py`.

 Look for `START_EDITION` and `END_EDITION`.
 These are going to be which range of editions you want to generate.
 For example first we could generate 0 - 1000.
 Edit the file with `START_EDITION = 0`, and `END_EDITION = 1000`.
 This under the hood will generate all 10K JSON files, but only generate the first 1K.
 You can check rarity and other metadata info now. **NOTE** `END_EDITION` is EXCLUSIVE, meaning this will only generate 0 - 999 (total of 1000).